supermpm/devops-tricks/README.md

 # gitlab-tricks
-Some gitlab tricks for devops and sysadmins
+Some tricks for devops and sysadmins

-## 1- Remove artifacts that have not been tagged
+## 1- Remove gitlab artifacts that have not been tagged

-This script is useful when you need to free up storage.
+This script is useful when you need to free up storage in a gitlab server.

 ### Install